Sustainable mobility solutions in Sub-Saharan Africa

 Our booklet “E-Mobility Solutions for Rural Sub-Saharan Africa: Leveraging Economic, Social and Environmental Change” compiles the biggest challenges and opportunities for electromobility in Sub-Saharan Africa, offers insights into currently available technologies and business models, and provides reliable data on the region.

 Siemens Stiftung’s work in the region focuses on developing markets for rural electromobility.
-We believe these technologies will help achieve the Sustainable Development Goals outlined in Agenda 2030.
+We believe these technologies will help achieve the following Sustainable Development Goals outlined in Agenda 2030.

 Incubation program for startups and local e-technology